 These 'thinkpieces' were funded as part of the start-up phase of the GetAMoveOn Network+ to help scope and define approaches and stimulate debate about the role of current and future technologies in enhancing levels of activity and movement in one of our three target groups: schools, workplaces, communities of older adults.
 It was our intention that these papers would address theoretical, methodological, policy, business or other practical aspects, or identify topics and research agendas that could subsequently be developed into pilot projects or larger research collaborations.
-The resulting papers were presented at our first symposium in May 2017, and the final review process is currently underway.
-As the final thinkpieces are accepted, they will be published here.
+The resulting papers were presented at our first symposium in May 2017 and the final thinkpieces are published below.

 A Scoping Review of Exertion Game Research in 2017 Joe Marshall, University of Nottingham, Conor Linehan, University College Cork